Richard-AC/Richard-AC.github.io/_posts/2021-05-25-NORZH-sidechannel.md

 Accessing `the_array[78 * PAGE_SIZE]` should be faster than the others since it is a cache hit.

-Therefore, by measuring those timings we can deduce the value of `baby_array[48]` and which is the first byte of the flag.
+Doing so we can deduce the value of `baby_array[48]` which is the first byte of the flag.
 Repeating this `FLAG_SIZE` times we leak the whole flag.

 ## Cross process Spectre attack